go-qkbell/blog/content/posts/blog/first.md

 ## When to post?

-I will be posting probably 1 time a week.
+I will be posting once a week.